 When talking about cooking safety, we are really talking about food safety and sanitation.
-By understanding how many food-bourne illnesses are caused and how we can prevent them, you will be in a better position in protecting yourself and those you intend to feed.
+By understanding how many food-borne illnesses are caused and how we can prevent them, you will be in a better position in protecting yourself and those you intend to feed.

-This information is not meant to be a complete discussion or guide into food safety or sanitation, but the intended purpose is to ensure you know the fundamentals of preparation, storage and other vital information.
+This information is not meant to be a complete discussion or guide into food safety or sanitation, but the intended purpose is to ensure you know the fundamentals of preparation, storage, and other vital information.

 Contamination & Cross-Contamination

 Almost all food-related illnesses can be traced back to improperly handled food or food that has been improperly stored.
 By understanding what steps must be taken will ensure that what you cook is healthy and contaminate free.

 The biggest concern always comes from fresh meat.
 Raw chicken has a risk of salmonella, and as such, all chicken must be cooked to an internal temperature of 74C (165F).
 Any surface that comes into contact with raw chicken must be sanitized with detergent and hot water.
 All utensils must be cleaned before moving onto a new task.
 If your hands have touched raw chicken, be absolutely sure you wash your hands before touching anything else.